evertrust/horizon-ansible/docs/horizon_inventory_inventory.rst

     To install it use: :code:`ansible-galaxy collection install evertrust.horizon`.

-    To use it in a playbook, specify: :code:`evertrust.horizon.horizon_feed`.
+    To use it in a playbook, specify: :code:`evertrust.horizon.horizon_inventory`.

 .. version_added